Update cookies preferences

 2.1.
 Mastering the Upgrade Compatibility Tool (UCT)

 For Adobe Commerce projects, the Upgrade Compatibility Tool (UCT) is the centerpiece of the analysis phase.
-It is a powerful command-line tool that analyzes the codebase against a target Magento version and reports on potential incompatibilities.
+It analyzes the codebase against a target Magento version and reports on potential incompatibilities.
+Note that the UCT is available for Adobe Commerce instances only.

 Installation and Configuration